KajetanParzyszek/Q-Doc-document-management-tool/README.md

 ## Overview

-The goal of the project was to design and develop a software tool for document organisation in scientific research.
+The goal of the project was to design and develop a desktop software tool for document organisation in scientific research.
 The application is a virtual space for grouping, sorting, reading and queuing articles with a DOI code.
 It was implemented only for Windows so far with the following tech stack: Python, Tkinter, SQLite, Pyinstaller, Inno Setup.
 The development process was a part of the author's master's thesis project.

 ## Possible developments